Digging Deep at Jezreel

 Yet, there has been relatively little excavation at Jezreel, save for expeditions on the upper tel by archaeologists with the Israel Antiquities Authority in the late 1980s and archaeologists from Tel Aviv University and the British School of Archaeology in Jerusalem in the 1990s.
 These excavations uncovered the remains of a monumental fortification system from the 9th-8th centuries BCE, perhaps associated with the kings of ancient Israel.
 This, in and of itself, is an amazing find.
 However, very little is known about the greater area of Jezreel or its long settlement history.

-In 2012, the Jezreel Expedition, co-directed by Norma Franklin and Jennie Ebeling, sought to rectify the situation and began exploring the great unknown that is Jezreel!
+In, the Jezreel Expedition, co-directed by Norma Franklin and Jennie Ebeling, sought to rectify the situation and began exploring the great unknown that is Jezreel!
 Since the lower tel near the spring (Tel Ein Jezreel) had never been excavated, the Jezreel Expedition focuses most of its efforts on this area.
 These excavations are revealing an extensive settlement from the Early Bronze Age (ca. 3300–2300 BCE), as well as evidence for activity in the Neolithic Period, Iron Age, Roman, Byzantine, and Crusader Periods and continuing into modern times.
-I joined the team in 2014 when we began excavations near an ancient path that connected the spring to the upper tel.
+I joined the team inwhen we began excavations near an ancient path that connected the spring to the upper tel.
 In the two seasons that we excavated on either side of this path, we started from topsoil and hit bedrock in only four weeks!

 This year, we moved the main excavation further up the slope, hoping for some more depth and better preserved remains.
 Supervised by Noga Blockman and Field Director Ian Cipin, we opened five new 5 x 5 meter squares.
 I supervised a square on the northern edge of this area.
 My team shifted over the course of the excavation, but at one time or another included Kayla Carico, Robin La Rosa Hannig, Michael Koletsos, Isaac Rainey, and Jarrid Thelen.
 Our square featured part of an oval depression visible in the topsoil.
 We wondered if it might be a pit of some sort, maybe even a foxhole!
 However, once we began excavating, we did not see the edges of a pit.
 Rather, we found some very eroded walls around the depression and the materials from those walls slumped into the depression.
 It appears that the depression was formerly the corner of some sort of room.
 Unfortunately, these materials were so close to the surface that the elements as well as later human and animal activities make it unlikely that we’ll be able to say much more about these features.